Nene Valley

 There are significant gravel deposits along the Nene Valley around Peterborough and these date from the Pleistocene (Ice Age).

-The River Nene flows eastward from the ‘uplands’ of Northamptonshire, crosses the Fen Edge at the city of Peterborough, and then crosses Fen Basin before entering the North Sea at the Wash.
+The River Nene flows eastward from the ‘uplands’ of Northamptonshire, crosses the Fen Edge at the city of Peterborough, and then crosses the Fen Basin before entering the North Sea at the Wash.

 Peterborough Museum has excellent displays on the Jurassic of Peterborough including large marine reptiles, such as the famous Plesiosaurs and Pliosaurs, many of which were found locally.
 The museum also has the remains of the very large fish Leedsichthys and an excellent accompanying website.